-> Cathy Weatherspoon is secretary for the board of directors for Carey Services.
-Cathy is executive director of Thriving Grant County, Mill Township (formerly known as Thriving Families, Thriving Grant County), and spent 12 years before that at Taylor University, where she was an assistant professor and worked in student development.
-She has been active in many community boards in her career, and she and her husband, Bruce, have two children and are members of College Wesleyan Church.
+Cathy Weatherspoon is secretary for the Board of Directors for Carey Services.
+Cathy is Executive Director of Thriving Grant County, Thriving Mill Township and spent 12 years before that at Taylor University, where she was an assistant professor and worked in student development.
+She has been active in many community boards in her career.
+She and her husband, Bruce, have two children and are members of College Wesleyan Church.

 Immediate Past Board Chairperson

-Stephen A. Smithley is immediate past chairperson for the board of directors for Carey Services.
+Stephen A. Smithley is immediate past chairperson for the Board of Directors for Carey Services.
 Steve is an associate at Needham-Storey-Wampner Funeral Service.
-Steve was born and raised in Marion and graduated from Marion High School in 1973.
+He was born and raised in Marion and graduated from Marion High School in 1973.
 He attended Taylor University and graduated with a degree in political science/pre-law in 1977.
 Steve is retired from banking and real estate and is president of the Marion Redevelopment Commission.
-Steve has served on numerous community organization boards throughout his career.
-Steve is a great community servant, sports enthusiast, and is also the public address announcer for the Marion Giant varsity football and basketball teams.
+He has served on numerous community organization boards throughout his career.
+Steve is a great community servant and sports enthusiast.